Should I Take the First Settlement Offer from the Insurance Company?

 Typically, the first settlement offer that an insurance company makes to a car accident victim is a low one.
 It may represent just a fraction of the total costs that you have incurred – and will incur – as a result of your crash-related injuries.
 For this reason, you should exercise your right to refuse the insurance company’s initial offer and get in touch with an experienced Houston car accident lawyer from Fleming Law, P.C., right away.

 What Happens If You Accept a Settlement Offer?

 The insurance company hopes to find you in a bad financial position after a car accident and willing to accept any offer that comes your way.
 An insurer wants to take advantage of your vulnerable state in order to pay as little as possible and maximize its profits.
 So, when you get that first offer from the insurance company, you have every right to be skeptical about it.

 Once you accept a settlement offer, you will have to sign a release which states that you will not seek more compensation in the future – even if you face additional expenses arising from your injuries.
 Cashing a check can also be a form of accepting a settlement offer.
-This is why you should avoid signing anything or cashing a settlement check without first consulting with your lawyer from Michael P. Fleming & Associates, P.C.
+This is why you should avoid signing anything or cashing a settlement check without first consulting with your lawyer from Fleming Law, P.C.
 You don’t want to sign any documents or do anything that will jeopardize your right to a full and fair financial recovery.

 How Do We Prepare for Settlement Negotiations?

 When you work with Fleming Law, P.C., on your car accident case, we will thoroughly investigate the crash to establish liability.
 As part of that investigation, we will gather and analyze evidence such as:

 - Police accident report

 - Event data recorder information (“black box data”)

 - Cell phone records.